16 Sep Supporting youth employability with The Prince’s Trust

-Did you know that young people make up 25% of the global working-age population, yet their share in total unemployment is 40%.
-Young people are almost three times more likely to be unemployed as adults.
-But there are plenty of things that businesses can do to support the youth with employability.
+Did you know that young people make up 25% of the global working-age population, yet they are almost three times more likely to be unemployed than other adults?

-That’s why we are focusing on youth employability in partnership with The Prince’s Trust.
+There are things businesses can do to support the employability of young adults.
+We’ve chosen to focus on youth employability in partnership with The Prince’s Trust.

 How does the partnership work?

 We’ve been supporting The Prince’s Trust programmes through youth employability work placements and workshops for around five years now.
-The placements and workshops are included within a 12-week training programme which is run 3-times a year.
-The charity covers topics such as life-skills and employability.
+The placements and workshops are included within a 12-week training programme which runs 3-times a year.
+The charity covers topics such as life skills and employability.
 The objective is to get the participants back into employment or further training.

 Topics covered include:

 - Interview practice & skills: Workshops are carried out where interview skills are learned and then practised in a typical interview environment.
-Common questions and effective answers are also discussed and learned
+Common questions and practical answers are also discussed and understood.

-- CV writing: Workshops are carried out that focus on what a professional CV should look like and guidance is given to the participants to help them create their own CV
+- CV writing: Workshops focus on what a professional CV should look like, and guidance is given to the participants to help them create their CV.

-The programmes are aimed at those who fall under the governments’ NEET (Not in Education Employment or Training) group and workshops are hosted by Ricoh employees.
-It’s been a fantastic opportunity for our staff to give something back and utilise the skills and knowledge they have.
+The programmes are aimed at those who fall under the government’s NEET (Not in Education Employment or Training) group, and workshops are hosted by Ricoh employees.
+It’s been a fantastic opportunity for our staff to give back and utilise their skills and knowledge.
 This also gives young people access to our workplace and new opportunities.
-It gives those taking part in the workshop a glimpse into the corporate world.
-And also the chance to learn and practice some of the key skills they will need when pursuing opportunities in further education, employment or training.
+It gives those participating in the workshop a glimpse into the corporate world.
+And also the chance to learn and practice some key skills they will need when pursuing further education, employment or training opportunities.

 Participants who receive training stand to gain more than just new skills.
-In fact, Ricoh currently employs eight members of staff who previously took part in the scheme.
-Outside of Ricoh, more than 50% of participants have gone on to find full time employment and 35% are engaged in higher education, meaning 85% of those taking part have progressed successfully.
+Ricoh currently employs eight staff members who previously participated in the youth employability scheme.
+Beyond Ricoh, more than 50% of participants have gone on to find full-time employment.
+And 35% are engaged in higher education, meaning 85% of those taking part have progressed successfully.

 How can better youth employability benefit my organisation and people?

-- It gives your employees an opportunity to give back to the community, improving their sense of wellbeing and advocacy for your organisation
+- It allows your employees to give back to the community, improving their sense of well-being and advocacy for your organisation.

-It has been an invaluable part of our CSR & People strategy and is absolutely where you should begin when looking at youth employment.
+The Prince’s Trust has been an invaluable part of our CSR & People strategy and is absolutely where you should begin when looking at supporting youth employment.